 - -- A proposal that concentrates on limiting gross numbers has the virtue of simplicity and is easily verifiable; it gives each side maximum freedom in their force structures.
-The Option we have examined sets a common level of 2,000, with no other constraints. - -- If we set the ceiling at this level of 2000, we would reduce mainly older systems, B-52s and Polaris that we may retire in any case. - -- The Soviets would have to reduce by 500, thus cutting into their current force projections, as allowed under the Interim Agreement.
-This approach will encounter the following Soviet objections: - that the US advantage in forward based systems is not reflected in equal aggregates of ICBMs, SLBMs, and heavy bombers, - that this approach ignores the threat posed by the nuclear forces of our allies. - . and that the USSR has a strategic requirement for more weapons than we do, because of third countries (i.e. China). - -- the simple equal aggregates approach also suffers from the absence of MIRV limits, leading to a possible Soviet advantage.
+The Option we have examined sets a common level of 2,000, with no other constraints. - -- If we set the ceiling at this level of 2000, we would reduce mainly older systems, that we may retire in any case. - -- The Soviets would have to reduce by 500, thus cutting into their current force projections, as allowed under the Interim Agreement.
+This approach will encounter the following Soviet objections: - that the US advantage in forward based systems is not reflected in equal aggregates of ICBMs, SLBMs, and heavy bombers, - that this approach ignores the threat posed by the nuclear forces of our allies, - and that the USSR has a strategic requirement for more weapons than we do, because of third countries (i.e. China). - absence of MIRV limits, leading to a possible Soviet advantage.
 The absence of any MIRV limit would also be a break from all our previous proposals.